Home >

 Unlike hard skills, which you acquire through training and work experience, soft skills are developed through communication with others.
 However, remember that they’re best demonstrated when actually implied and supported with evidence.

 For instance, instead of listing problem-solving and teamwork in an isolated section, you can showcase these skills in your experience entries.
-Like so: “Managed project timelines and coordinated with cross-functional teams to align project goals with business objectives, successfully delivering the project 2 weeks ahead of deadline and under budget by 15%.”
+Like so: “Managed project timelines and coordinated with cross-functional teams to align project goals with bUSiness objectives, successfully delivering the project 2 weeks ahead of deadline and under budget by 15%.”

 Below are some of the top skills that American recruiters appreciate on a resume: